Updated 7th September, 2021.

-Of course, he wouldn’t be the first or only person to lose his job as a result of the pandemic.
+Of course, he wouldn’t be the first or only person to lose his job.
 Millions of lives have been affected economically.
 Matter of fact, the job-loss wind is global, with millions of workers losing their jobs.
 The new normal, you may say.

 The big question is, how then can Paul access quality healthcare without seemingly putting himself in harm’s way?

 While we ponder over this, Kemi Daniels (not her real name), a drug addict in Abuja, is finding it difficult to access healthcare services for fear of discrimination and criminalization.
-As someone who injects drugs, Kemi often rely on drug peddlers from other states.
-As the boarders remain closed because of the pandemic, there are drug shortages on the streets.
-Kemi now resorts to alcoholism and sharing of intravenous injections with her friends, consequently making them prone to COVID-19 infection.
+As someone who injects drugs, Kemi often relies on drug peddlers from other states.
+As the borders remain closed because of the pandemic, there are drug shortages on the streets.
+Kemi now resorts to alcoholism and sharing intravenous injections with her friends, consequently making them prone to infections.

 Kemi will definitely appreciate remote counselling from a healthcare professional but going to the hospital is not the best option for her.